Nighttime Skin Care For Glass Skin- A Simple 7-Step Regimen!

 2. SECOND CLEANSE

 The next step is a second cleanse!
 Depending on your skin type, your cleanser should differ.
-For oily skin types, I would recommend a foamy cleanser or gel cleanser.
-Normal skin types can use any type they wish, I would recommend a gel cleanser in summer and a cream/milk cleanser in winter.
+For oily skin types, we would recommend a foamy cleanser or gel cleanser.
+Normal skin types can use any type they wish, we would recommend a gel cleanser in summer and a cream/milk cleanser in winter.
 For dry skin types, a milk or cream cleanser would work best!
-You will want to do this second cleanse using the 60-second technique that I spoke about in my morning skincare routine post here.
+You will want to do this second cleanse using the 60-second technique that we spoke about in our morning skincare routine post here.
 This second cleanse is essential in treating the pH of your skin and removing any excess oil that may be left behind.
 The first cleanse removes the dirt, makeup, and pollutants and the second cleanse truly “cleans” your skin.

-“I will say this first.
+“We will say this first.
 Toners are not necessary.
-Most toners act to prep the skin by dampening it to allow you to better absorb your subsequent products BUT most of the time, the action can be replicated by softly patting your face with warm water and applying your next product.
-Right now, I use a spritz of rose water all over my face after cleansing because of the added anti-inflammatory properties.”
+Most toners act to prep the skin by dampening it to allow you to better absorb your subsequent products BUT most of the time, the action can be replicated by softly patting your face with warm water and applying your next product.”

 5. SPOT TREATMENT

-Since it is wintertime, I would recommend using a thick moisturizer for your nighttime routine.
+Since it is wintertime, we would recommend using a thick moisturizer for your nighttime routine.
 This will protect your skin from the drying elements of central heating.
-If you have a humidifier or do not suffer from dryness in wintertime, I would recommend the Cetaphil moisturizer.
+If you have a humidifier or do not suffer from dryness in wintertime, we would recommend the Cetaphil moisturizer.
 Cetaphil is a basic moisturizer for sensitive skin.
-If you are 20 years old and older, I would recommend introducing a retinol moisturizer in your nighttime routine.
+If you are 20 years old and older, we would recommend introducing a retinol moisturizer in your nighttime routine.

 Retinol not only prevents wrinkles but reduces oil production, dark spots, and acne.
 Using retinol is almost a cure-all and provides most with smooth skin within months.
 Retinol is a big choice to make, so make sure you spot-test before trying it!

 Finally, the last step is oil!
 Oil is great for sealing in all your products and keeping your skin soft throughout the nighttime.
 It is important to use the oil after a moisturizer because moisturizers can not penetrate the skin if applied on top of the oil.
-For oily skin types, I would recommend jojoba oil!
-Regular skin, I would recommend squalene or argan oil.
+For oily skin types, we would recommend jojoba oil!
+For regular skin, we would recommend squalene or argan oil.
 For dry skin types, a “thicker” oil would be best like almond oil or grape-seed oil.
 For any skin type, shea butter or rosehip oil are amazing as well.
-Oils are packed with omega-3 fatty acids, vitamin A, vitamin C, vitamin D, and vitamin E which are great for healing your skin and give you that dewy, glass look!
+Oils are packed with omega-3 fatty acids, vitamin A, vitamin C, vitamin D, and vitamin E which are great for healing your skin and giving you that dewy, glass look!

 What is your favourite skincare product?
-Let me know in the comments below!
+Let us know in the comments below!